-Metrological traceability of measurement results to a given reference must be established through an unbroken chain of calibrations and/or comparisons, each having stated uncertainties [3], using measurement standards that are appropriate for the physical or chemical property being measured.
-Comparisons may include validation measurements using various spectroscopic, chromatographic or classical methods of analysis.
+Metrological traceability of measurement results to a given reference must be established through an unbroken chain of calibrations and/or comparisons, each having stated uncertainties [2], using measurement standards that are appropriate for the physical or chemical property being measured.
+Comparisons may include validation measurements using various spectroscopic, chromatographic, or classical methods of analysis.
 Gravimetric or volumetric dilution is also a method of comparison, where the mass or volume of a solution before and after dilution is measured.

-For this SRM, the measurand is the total mass fraction of nitrate and the certified value is metrologically traceable to the SI unit for mass.
-This SRM can be used to establish traceability of the results of nitrate measurements to NIST measurement results and standards.
-One approach is to calibrate analytical instruments or procedures for the determination of nitrate using standards whose values are traceable to the certified value of nitrate in this SRM.
+For this SRM, the measurand is the total mass fraction of chloride and the certified value is metrologically traceable to the derived SI unit for mass fraction, expressed in units of milligrams per kilogram.
+This SRM can be used to establish traceability of the results of chloride measurements to NIST measurement results and standards.
+One approach is to calibrate analytical instruments or procedures for the determination of chloride using standards whose values are traceable to the certified value of chloride in this SRM.
 When the traceable values of such standards are assigned using this SRM for calibration, the uncertainties assigned to those values must include the uncertainty of the certified value of this SRM, appropriately combined with the uncertainties of all calibration measurements.